ibm-cloud-docs/cloud-pak-security/getting-started.md

 1. Select the IBM Cloud Pak® for Security 1.7.1.0 version to install.

-2. Create or select a [RedHat OpenShift 4.6.X cluster](https://cloud.ibm.com/kubernetes/catalog/about?platformType=openshift) for your installation.
+2. Create or select a [RedHat OpenShift 4.6.X or 4.7.X cluster](https://cloud.ibm.com/kubernetes/catalog/about?platformType=openshift) for your installation.

 3. Create or select a Project or Namespace.